Ron Saxton: 2006 Gubernatorial nomination

 On March 23, 2005, Saxton announced that he would again seek the Republican nomination for governor in 2006.
 Kevin Mannix also ran again, and State Senator Jason Atkinson ran a strong campaign as well.
-Toward the end of the primary, Saxton and Mannix launched a series of negative ads toward each other.

 Saxton won the Republican primary for Governor of Oregon on May 16, 2006 with 43% of the vote, versus Mannix's 30% and Atkinson's 22%.
 On November 7, 2006, Saxton was defeated by Democratic incumbent Ted Kulongoski.

+Governor's transition team

+In 2010, Saxton was appointed to Democratic governor John Kitzhaber's transition team, focusing on educational issues.
+His wife was selected as well to focus on early childhood issues.

 Later life

 Following the election, Saxton announced he was unlikely to run for political office again.
-In 2007, he joined manufacturer Jeld-Wen as an executive.
-Saxton left Jeld-Wen in 2014 to return to private practice as a partner with Schwabe, Williamson & Wyatt in Portland and in 2015 joined Pacific Northwest healthcare system PeaceHealth.
+In 2007, he joined global door and window manufacturer Jeld-Wen as an executive, eventually serving as EVP, Chief Administrative Officer and a member of the Board.

+Saxton left Jeld-Wen in 2014 to return to private practice as a partner with Schwabe, Williamson & Wyatt in Portland and in 2015 joined Pacific Northwest healthcare system PeaceHealth as EVP and General Counsel.
+He retired from PeaceHealth in 2023.

 More recently, he has served on the Oregon Educational Investment Board and a board member and Board Chair at Oregon Public Broadcasting.
-Saxton serviced on a variety of business civic boards including National Association of Manufacturers, Oregon Business Council and Oregon Oregon Association of Hospitals and Health Systems.
-He has served on several corporate boards of directors including JELD-WEN, Swift Energy, Parr Lumber, Columbia Forest Products, and Oregon Freeze Dry.
+Saxton serviced on a variety of business civic boards including National Association of Manufacturers, Oregon Business Council and Oregon Association of Hospitals and Health Systems.
+He has served on several corporate boards of directors including JELD-WEN, Swift Energy, Parr Lumber, Columbia Forest Products, WellRithms, Repatriate Medical Supplies, and Oregon Freeze Dry.